-As turf agronomists a common question is “what is the best wetting agent for lawns and turf in Australia?”
-This blog discusses wetting agents but before we can answer this we need to define what exactly one is.
+As turf agronomists a common question is “what is the best wetting agent for soil and turf in Australia?”
+This blog discusses soil wetters and what is the best wetting agent for lawns and turfgrass but before we can answer this we need to define what exactly one is.

 What are soil-wetting agents?